In-Home Care vs Assisted Living Costs: Which Saves More in 2026?

 Industry trends affecting costs

-Current construction is only keeping pace with 25% of demand.
-The industry needs over $1 trillion in new facilities by 2041.
+New construction is not keeping pace with demand, and the industry will need major investment in new facilities over the coming years.
 Several factors are driving this crunch:

-- Labor shortages are pushing hourly rates from $24 to $30 or higher
+- Labor shortages are pushing hourly caregiver rates higher

-- Home health aide costs are expected to rise 20%
+- Home health aide costs are expected to rise as well

 Planning for future care needs